kmrin/RinBot/README.md

 - Download the latest release or clone this repository
 - Download and install python
 - Open a command line inside RinBot's directory and run `pip install -r requirements.txt`
+- Add your discord bot token to the `.env` file
 - Run the `init.py` file